schr0841/cnn_project/README.md

 Second, we extracted labels from the TensorFlow datasets (training_set, testing_set, validation_set) we had created before building first_model and second_model, using the tf.keras.preprocessing.image_dataset_from_directory method.
 Ensemble models need labels in order to compute loss (by comparing predictions to true lables) and update models during training.

-Because training_set and validation_set are tf.data.Dataset objects that return batches of (images, labels), we could loop through the datasets to extract images and lables and use tf.concat to combined batch-wise labels in single tensors.
+Because training_set and validation_set are tf.data.Dataset objects that return batches of (images, labels), we could loop through the datasets to extract images and lables and combine batch-wise labels in single tensors.

 def get_labels(dataset):
     labels = []